 The predictability of the atmosphere in the medium and extended range will be considered, including different aspects of the Earth system which give rise to predictability on longer time scales.
 Elements of a probabilistic forecast system as well as its calibration and verification will be presented.

 The course is a combination of lectures, hands-on practicals and group discussion sessions and will include some elements of pre-course study.
-An example timetable is shown for the course in 2022 to give you some idea of what is covered.
+Please consult the final timetable on the left-hand side menu for modules and timings.

 Please note that this course does not cover methodologies for downscaling/post-processing, probabilistic products or discuss decadal prediction.